Energy and U

-The 50-minute show for public school groups is free.
-We reimburse schools up to $3 per student for their bus transportation costs.
-Registration for the public show in May is $1 per person.
+The 60-minute show for public school groups is free.
+We reimburse schools up to $3.50 per student for their bus transportation costs.
+If a school needs additional help, please contact us at firstname.lastname@example.org.

 What ages/grade levels is the show geared to?

 The show is geared toward students in 3rd grade through 6th grade.
 Information about energy used in the show fits with science curriculum standards.

 Whom do I contact, if interested in the show?

 What do I need to be aware of (important information about the show)?